go-kod/kod/README.md

 - **Component Based**: Kod is a component-based framework.
 Components are the building blocks of a Kod application.
 - **Configurable**: Kod can use TOML/YAML/JSON files to configure how applications are run.
 - **Testing**: Kod includes a Test function that you can use to test your Kod applications.
-- **Logging**: Kod provides a logging API, kod.L.
+- **Logging**: Kod provides a logging API, `kod.L`.
 Kod also integrates the logs into the environment where your application is deployed.
 - **OpenTelemetry**: Kod relies on OpenTelemetry to collect trace and metrics from your application.
 - **Hooks**: Kod provides a way to run code when a component start or stop.
 - **Interceptors**: Kod has built-in common interceptors, and components can implement the following methods to inject these interceptors into component methods.